jmettraux/aachen/src/caf__class.md

 # Select Class

-There are only three core classes, Fighter, Dabster, and Caster.
-There is a fourth possibility, Adventurer which mixes two classes.
+There are only three core classes, `Fighter`, `Dabster`, and `Caster`, but they can be mixed in pairs (six classes in total).

+Characters look and behave like travellers.
+They sometimes look like warriors or like religious persons.
+It's a low fantasy setting, casters do not look like "wizards" (remember the pointed hats was an indication that a man was a jewish).